-This article defines the process of injection moulding, providing detail as to how injection moulding works and why it is such a popular choice for so many businesses and industries.
+This article defines the process of injection moulding, providing details on how it works and why it is such a popular choice for so many businesses and industries.

 What is Injection Moulding?

-Injection moulding is a very prominent manufacturing process, used to predominately manufacture high volume plastic parts.
-Injection moulding can be used to produce parts and products of various materials, however, most commonly, it’s used to produce thermoplastic polymers and thermosetting polymers.
+Injection moulding is a prominent manufacturing process used predominately to manufacture high volume plastic parts.
+Injection moulding can produce parts and products of various materials, however, most commonly, it’s used to produce thermoplastic polymers and thermosetting polymers.

 What is injection moulding used for?